What Makes a Genuine Handmade Alpaca Product?

 2. The Fiber Source Region Is Documented

-Inspired Peru sources genuine alpaca fur from artisan family cooperatives in Cusco and Puno — two of the highest-altitude regions in the Andes where alpaca quality is traditionally recognized.
+Inspired Peru sources genuine alpaca fur from artisan families in Cusco and Puno — two of the highest-altitude regions in the Andes where alpaca quality is traditionally recognized.
 That sourcing is documented, not generic.

-Many products labeled "alpaca" do not specify a source region, cooperative, or grade.
+Many products labeled "alpaca" do not specify a source region or grade.
 "Alpaca" on a label alone tells you little about what you're actually buying.

 3. The Eyes Are Part of the Craft

-Mass-produced alpaca alternatives typically use plastic safety eyes — molded components inserted in bulk.
+Mass-produced alpaca alternatives typically use machine-inserted components with no individual inspection.
 They are uniform, interchangeable, and anonymous.

 4. Ownership Extends Beyond the Purchase